Candy Crush (game show): King-Sized Challenges

 Each challenge has a 2-minute time limit for teams to make as many candy matches as they can.
 However, making certain combos will add time bonuses (just like the actual game).
 Three candies equals a match.
 A four-candy match gives the team another 5 seconds, while a five-candy match gives the team another 10 seconds.
-The top two teams that have the highest candy matches will move on to the Ultimate Candy Clash for a chance at $100,000 and the team that have the lowest number of candy matches will be eliminated.
+The two teams that have the highest candy matches will move on to the Ultimate Candy Clash for a chance at $100,000 and the team that have the lowest number of candy matches will be eliminated.
 In case of a tie with the same number of matches in the King-sized Challenge, the team who made that number of matches and got to the leaders' lounge first will have the advantage of a higher position in the Ultimate Candy Clash.